-Braille Literacy Reference Circular from the National Library Service
+Braille Literacy Reference Circular from the Regional Library for the National Library Service (NLS)

 This reference circular lists instructional materials, supplies, and equipment currently available for learning braille, and cites sources about braille literacy.
 The resources given are intended to assist sighted individuals who are interested in learning braille or want to transcribe print materials into braille; instructors who teach braille; persons with visual impairments who are interested in learning to read and write braille; and family members, friends, and professionals who desire information about braille literacy.

 The State Library of Ohio Talking Books Program